liimee/nothinglang/README.md

 [Guide](guide.md)
 ___
 More stuff soon
 I might also remove the alert (and other browser-only stuff) part so it works on non-browsers
+PRs are welcome :D